eduardtibet/foponts/README.md

 To use foponts project to generate a `.pdf` file from your `.fo` file:

-1. Run FOP with the following command line (below shows how to generate a PDF from a project sample):
+1. Run FOP with the following command line (an example below shown how to generate a `.pdf` from a project's sample `.fo` file):

 ```
 $ fop -c foponts.xml -fo docbook-samples/stdf/stdf_manual.fo -pdf docbook-samples/stdf/stdf_manual.pdf